vitobellini/vitobellini.github.io/_posts/2018-09-29-semauto-semantics-aware-autoencoder.md

 \end{pmatrix}
 $$

 M is an adjacency matrix where rows and columns represent respectively items and features.
-Each entry of this matrix is a binary value that indicate whether a feature 𝑗 belong to the item 𝑖.
+Each entry of this matrix is a binary value that indicate whether a feature _j_ belong to the item _i_.

 $$
 a_{i,j} \in M_{m,n} =